LOUIS-ALEXANDRE BERG

 The Politics of Policing, Organized Crime, and Conflict

 Transnational organized crime has become a growing threat to human livelihoods and economies.
-In many settings, organized crime and conflict overlap and interact to fuel high levels of violence.
-Criminal and insurgent groups often play political roles, as politicians rely on them to mobilize voters; citizens turn to them for protection; and criminal groups seek public legitimacy to control territory and markets.
+In many settings, organized crime and conflict overlap and interact to fuel violence.
+Criminal and insurgent groups often play political roles, in mobilizing voters or protecting citizens as they seek public legitimacy to control territory and markets.
 These interactions lead to distinct forms and levels of violence.
-They also affect state responses through policing, which can either escalate violence or mitigate it.
-This research program examines how local and transnational politics shape these interconnected forms of organized violence and how they affect state responses through policing.
-In an article with anthropologist Marlon Carranza, we examine varying homicide rates across neighborhoods in three of the most violent cities in northern Honduras.
+They also affect state responses, as well as citizen interaction with police and other state authorities.
+This research program examines how local and transnational politics shape these interconnected forms of organized violence and state responses through policing.
+In an article with anthropologist Marlon Carranza, we examine varying homicide rates across neighborhoods in three cities in northern Honduras.
 Based on ethnographic research and comparisons across neighborhoods, we explore how community ties affect the level of violence by mediating the effects of competition between criminal groups and interactions with state officials.
-In follow-on research, I explore how interactions between criminal groups and politicians fuel violence around efforts to mobilize political support and compete in elections.
+In follow-on research, I explore how interactions between criminal groups and politicians fuel violence around elections.

-Through ongoing research in Colombia, I am examining how police responses to organized violence reflect the interaction of local politics, armed group presence, and organized crime.
-Through public opinion surveys and analysis of municipal data, I am exploring how policing reflects local political pressures , how armed groups and illicit markets affect police tactics, and how these dynamics contribute to violence at the local level.
+Through ongoing research in Colombia, I am examining how public attitudes toward the police reflect the interaction of local politics, armed group presence, and organized crime in a context of evolving insecurity, and how these dynamics contribute to violence at the local level.

 Justice and Security in Conflict-Affected Settings